 - Designing Actions

 - Managing Progress and Accountability

 Each competency has an ICF definition and associated behaviours.
-The behaviours are either visible (and should always be present into the coaching conversation) and not visible (they are called for in certain coaching conversations).
+The behaviours are either visible (and should always be present in the coaching conversation) or not visible (they are called for in certain coaching conversations).
 Find more about them on the ICF website.

-I will get further into the detail of each competency (find official definition and behaviours on the ICF website) with focus mostly on supporting tools and methods to make it happen during the coaching conversation.
+I will get into the detail of each competency (find the official definition and behaviours on the ICF website), focusing mostly on supporting tools and methods to make it happen during the coaching conversation.

 Setting the foundation